 For a list of all upcoming Pub Boys’s events go to Scheduled Events

 With a blend of traditional, east coast and original tunes, The Pub Boys have, as individuals and as a group been entertaining audiences across Cape Breton and beyond, for many years.
 Each brings their unique instrumental and vocal abilities to the stage and collectively they produce a collaborative sound that guarantees to have the crowd demanding more at the end of the night!
 When you combine music, with large doses of laughter, both on and off the stage, you have a recipe for a great evening out!
 The Pub Boys have proven their ability to entertain no matter the event.
-Whether providing the supper-time crowd with great accompaniment to a meal; helping folks dance the night away; or a full evening’s concert; The Pub Boys are capable of putting together a show to suit the mood of any crowd.
 The Pub Boys have gained a loyal following of people who return again and again as they are guaranteed to hear the songs to sing along to, and music to chase their cares away.

 The Pub Boys